Advance Your Career as a Medical Assistant by Earning NCMA Certification

 How is the NCMA Exam Scored?

 The computerized NCMA certification exam consists of 165 questions (150 scored test questions and 15 unscored pre-test questions).
 Participants are allowed three (3) hours to complete the examination.
 You will need to answer 105 (70%) of the scored questions correctly in order to pass.

 NCMA Exam Statistics

-Below are the statistics on the NCMA Certification Exam for 2020:
+Below are the NCMA Certification Exam statistics for 2020:

 - Exams Administered: 7,019 NCMA Certification Exams were administered in 2020.

 - Total NCMAs (NCCT) as 2020: 90,335

 What are the Prerequisites for the NCMA Exam?